Construction of the printed guide.

 - document originally typed in Word.

-- Times New Roman font is used for text and main headings,
+- Times New Roman font was used for text and main headings,

-- MS Sans serif for comments. (aka Arial?)
+- MS Sans serif was used for for comments.

 Sample of Document Styles used in original book.

 The original fonts are not used in the wiki.

 - There are no photos so as to keep the cost down.
 Similarly for colour.
 [Apart from cover.]

 - The paper should not stick together when wet.
 [This almost militates against photos as well.]

 - The 'gathers' [i.e. the group of leaves grouped together before binding] should be sewn together.
 NOT the glued construction of a 'perfect binding'!

 - The free corners of the guide should be chamfered or rounded so as to minimise damage when in the pack.